-The Regional Transportation District (RTD) has a “Trip Planner” feature on its website, rtd-denver.com,that can help you get to within a few miles the Trail.
-The closest light-rail stop to the trailhead is Mineral Station in Littleton, about 10 miles distance.
+The Regional Transportation District (RTD) has a “Trip Planner” feature on its website, rtd-denver.com, that can help you get to within a few miles the Trail.
+The closest light-rail stop to the trailhead is Mineral Station in Littleton, about 10 miles distant.
 From there you can bike, hike or take a cab or ride service to Waterton Canyon.

 Finally, The Colorado Trail Foundation maintains a contact list of shuttle drivers – both individuals and businesses – in the Denver metro area and in towns all along the Trail, who have offered to help travelers get to and from trailheads along the CT.
 To obtain the CT Shuttlers List, visit the Shuttlers and Angels page on this site and submit the ultra-simple request form.
 The list will arrive in your email inbox almost immediately.
 Those needing a shuttle should make arrangements well in advance.

-Two alternate starting points are available for the times Waterton is closed and to those who prefer to begin their journey on single-track trail rather than Waterton Canyon’s unpaved road.
+Two really nice alternate starting points are available for the times Waterton is closed and to those who prefer to begin their journey on single-track trail rather than Waterton Canyon’s unpaved road.
 The CT Foundation considers either of these as legitimate toward the Completion Certificate.